amitsingh19975/Unified-Intrinsics/README.md

 high_narrowing_add(Vec lhs, Vec rhs) -> Vec
 ```
 ##### Description
-It Adds the left and right hand side but returns the uppper half of bits.
+It Adds the left and right hand side but returns the upper half of bits.
 So, it'll narrow the result type like 16bit integer to 8bit integer.
 Ex: let `0b1110'0101'1111'0000` is the result after adding two 16bit integer then result will be `0b1110'0101`.

 #### 5. `sat_add`
 ```cpp